7 Ways To Create A Divorce Fitness Plan That Fits You

 Focus on better, not perfect.
 As a recovering perfectionist, I know how hard it is to silence that little voice in the back of your head that tells you you’re not good enough, not doing enough, should be doing more, should have the perfect exercise routine, should be keeping up with this person or that person, should be consistent and never miss a workout.
 Give yourself a break.
-Every time you hear the word “should” pop into your thought stream pause, acknowledge it and then silence it.
+Every time you hear the word “should” pop into your thought stream, you need to pause, acknowledge it, and then silence it.

 Be flexible.
 Don’t be so locked into a certain plan that you don’t give yourself wiggle room.